J0hnsnow/Blockchain-point-of-sale/README.md

 ## Important
-It's important to note that this repository is just an example, and in order to use it as a starting point, you will need to clone it to your local machine.
-Once you have cloned the repository, you can begin customizing and building upon it to create your own unique application.
+It's important to note that this repository is just an example, and in order to use it as a starting point, you will need to fork it.
+Once you have forked the repository, you can begin customizing and building upon it to create your own unique application.

 ## Getting Started